-Traditional machine learning may fail with non-stationarity
+Traditional machine learning methods

 The traditional machine learning approach is to split an available historic dataset into two or three smaller sets to train a model and to further validate its performance against data that a machine hasn’t seen before.
 If we apply machine learning without the time series factor, a data scientist can choose the most relevant records from the available data and fit the model to them, leaving noisy and inconsistent records behind.

 In time series, the main difference is that a data scientist needs to use a validation set that exactly follows a training set on the time axis to see whether the trained model is good enough.
 The problem with non-stationary records is that data in the training set might not be homogeneous to the testing set, as time series properties substantially change over the period that training and validation sets cover.

 Here’s when we can use the stream learning technique.
 Stream learning suggests incremental changes to the algorithm – basically, its re-training.
 As a new record or a small set of them comes in, it updates the model instead of processing a whole set of data.
 This approach requires the understanding of two main things:

 Data Horizon.
 How many new training instances are needed to update the model?
 For example, Shuang Gao and Yalin Lei from the China University of Geosciences applied stream learning to increase prediction accuracy in such non-stationary time series as crude oil prices mentioned above.
 They’ve set the data horizon as small as possible so that every update on the oil prices immediately updates the algorithm.